belouve/discover/notes/burp.md

 Clean up results when the attack completes:
      Filter > uncheck 4xx [request error] > Filter
      Click Status to sort by ascending.
-     Select the first line with a 302 status.
+     Select the first line with a 302 Status.
-     Hold down shift and select the last line with a 302 status.
+     Hold down shift and select the last line with a 302 Status.
      RC > Delete select items > Yes

 Add remaining items to Site map:
      Scroll to the top of the list > sort by Payload Delete any blanks lines
-     Move the Intruder window to the right so you can see the main window Target > Site map
+     Move the Intruder window to the side so you can see the main window Target > Site map
-     Compare the folders in the Site map to the Payloads in the Intruder window.
+     Compare the pages in the Site map to the Payloads in the Intruder window.
-     Select a Payload that is not listed in the Site RC > Request in browser > In current browser session
+     Select a Payload that is not listed in the Site map RC > Request in browser > In current session
      Check: In future, just copy the URL and don't show this dialog > Copy Open a new tab in Firefox and paste.
      Repeat as necessary.